FZJ-JSC/CARAML/README.md

 To run all problems (`PIC1D`, `PIC2D`, `RBC2D`, `RBC3D`) use `all` tag otherwise use the respective problem tag.

 - Distributed Training: Add the `ddp` tag to enable distributed data parallel (DDP) training.
-- Torch.compile: To run `torch.compile` with different modes of execution for inference use `eval` tag.
+- Torch.compile: To run `torch.compile` with different modes of execution for training and inference.
+Use `eval` tag for inference.

 Example to run training in mixed precision with different `torch.compile` modes on `H100`: